 Above, that snow occurred during the night; none of the stuff that fell inside the park ended up sticking.

 I hiked along the Boy Scout Trail until the turnoff for Willow Hole.
-Despite being 40-something degrees with 20-30 mph winds, the hike was really pleasant; Joshua Tree has to be one of the most welcoming places to hike I've ever been, with much of the park on a level plain from which granite hills and mountains stick out like mounds of dirt on a sidewalk.
+Despite being 40-something degrees with 20-30 mph winds, the hike was really pleasant; Joshua Tree has to be one of the most welcoming places to hike I've ever been, with much of the park on a level plain from which granite hills and mountains stick out.
 Most of the trails stay on the level and wind around and between the heights rather than going over them.
 It was like taking a stroll through Solla Sollew (my favorite Dr. Seuss book, and incidentally one that carries a message I try to convey in many of my conversations about backpacking and risk).

 If you ever visit the park I definitely recommend the trail to Willow Hole.
 It's very cool; you enter the "Wonderland of Rocks" where naked granite boulders pile on each other in every direction.